ForTheNguyen/RaspberryPiCam_ECE4180/README.md

-# High Quality Digital Camera with GUI Touchscreen
+# Raspberry Pi Handheld Touchscreen Camera with Touchscreen and HQ Camera Module

-## Project Team Members
+Project Team Members:
 David Nguyen, Saniya Datir, Dominik Fill

 ## Project Overview

 //Summarize goals of project, desired capabilities, and primary hardware components.

-This project combines a high-quality camera with an LCD touchscreen, an encoder, and a Raspberry Pi 4B to create a functional camera held together with a retro 3D printed housing.
-This camera has a shutter button to snap pictures and timelapse, an encoder to control exposure compensation, and has a GUI that can be used to switch between these modes, to display images taken with the camera that are stored in memory, and to display live view from the camera.
-The 3D-printed housing allows space for attachment to a power supply and has openings for connections to the camera's tripod mount and the raspberry pi's power connector.
+This project combines the Raspberry Pi HQ camera module with an LCD touchscreen, combination pushbutton rotary encoder, and a Raspberry Pi 4B to create a retro-style digital handheld camera.

+This camera has a shutter button to take pictures, a rotary encoder to control timelapse settings, and a GUI that can be used to switch between pages, whether it'd to display images taken with the camera, or to display live view from the camera.
+The 3D-printed housing still allows access to the HQ camera module's tripod mount.

 ## Hardware Setup

-### Components List
+### What you'll need:

-Raspberry Pi 4B
+Raspberry Pi 4B (or any Raspberry Pi platform capable of running 64-bit Raspian)

-[Raspberry Pi High Quality HQ Camera - 12MP](https://www.adafruit.com/product/4561)
+[Raspberry Pi High Quality HQ Camera - 12MP](https://www.adafruit.com/product/4561) (any C-mount lens is compatible with the HQ camera module.
+Adjustable backfocus on the module allows for most lenses to work with a given adapter to C-mount)

 [16mm 10MP Telephoto Lens for Raspberry Pi HQ Camera - 10MP](https://www.adafruit.com/product/4562)